tGemechis7/Portfolio/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Clone this repository and start making changes.
-And forget the PR!
+> Clone this repository to your local machine first.

 To get a local copy up and running, follow these steps.